 The muscles of the upper leg contain the quadriceps, muscles and glutes.

-These muscles are located behind the thighs, their function is to bend the leg back.
-The biceps femoris (muscles) are the flexible ligaments of the thigh behind the legs.
+The aim of these muscles, which are located behind the thighs, is to flex the leg back.
+The flexible ligaments of the thigh behind the legs are known as the biceps femoris (muscles).

 The glutes (gluteus maximus and minimus) are one of the strongest muscle groups in the body and they are activated in almost every leg exercise.